A Straightforward Guide for Modern Merchants

-From running continuous recruitment events to drilling down on competitive job offers, retailers are diving headfirst into hiring — and it’s far from easy.
+From running continuous recruitment events to drilling down on competitive job offers, forward-thinking retailers are diving headfirst into hiring.
+We won’t lie — it’s not always easy.
+But it doesn’t have to be so hard, either.

 - Target high-quality retail candidates